Load Cloudant Data in Apache Spark Using a Scala Notebook

 Learn how to load Cloudant data in IBM Analytics for Apache Spark using the Cloudant-Spark beta connector in a Scala notebook for easy access to filter and refine Cloudant data in IBM Analytics for Apache Spark.

 You can download the Scala notebook shown in the video and referenced in this tutorial, or create your own notebook by cutting/pasting the code found below in the tutorial into a new notebook.
+Or watch the Python version of this notebook in Data Science Experience.

 Try the tutorial